romdalf/AaaS/doc/201/README.md

 1. configure system level backup

 By experience, the above would have a lead time between 1 week (impressive) up to months!
-Let's keep these steps above in mind when going through the same deployment with k8s.

 ## the new republic
 Taking the above into consideration, let's try to build a table to address each elements from one world to another.